mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/SetUpHostHttpHttps/index.md

 You will get warning message stating you are using the same document root and name for multiple hosts.
 These hosts will appear in red.

+You will have to click through warning messages to access your https host.

  ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/SetUpHostHttpHttps/Connection.png)

  ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/SetUpHostHttpHttps/sslSite.png)